digitea00/tezos-defi/README.md

 # tezos-defi
-My submission for the Tezos Hack-a-thon 2021
+My submission for the Tezos Hackathon 2021